nicoleburke/aoianalysis/README.md

 ### How to use this package

-Please visit my website (https://nicoleburke.github.io/aoianalysis/) for more infomration about how your data should be set-up to use this package.
+Please visit my website (https://nicoleburke.github.io/aoianalysis/) for more information about how your data should be set-up to use this package.